joelTakahashiOlsson/KRN-projects/README.md

 # krn-projects
 Various private projects related to KR nation.
 Work in progress.

-Note: The sheet was made in Google sheets and exported as a Excel file.
-It can be reopened as a Google sheets in Google docs.
+Note: The sheet was made in Google sheets and then exported as an Excel file.
+It can be reopened as a Google sheet in Google docs.

-Ideas:
+## Projects:
 - New order sheet for sittnings (in progress, nearly done)
 - New order sheet for lunches (in utero)

+## Future ideas:
+- System for sharing proven recipes & evaluation
+- Scheduling program
+- Complete program for planning of sittnings
+- Web page related